-Requests for any type of leave must be submitted on the Personnel Action Form and must be signed by the employee's supervisor, the human resources manager, and the appropriate director before the leave begins, unless otherwise provided in the following sections.
+Requests for any type of leave must be submitted on the Personnel Action Form and must be signed by the employee's supervisor, the human resources manager, and the appropriate director before the leave begins, unless employee's supervisor, the human resources manager, and the appropriate director before the leave begins, unless otherwise provided in the following sections.
 Requests for extensions of leaves must be submitted in writing by the employee and approved in writing by the appropriate director and the human resources manager before the extended period of leave begins.
 Misrepresenting reasons for applying for a leave of absence may result in disciplinary action, possibly including termination.